GianluigiMemoli/SRF/deck2.md

 ---

 ### Enabling technologies
-The innovation is made possible by several key technologies:
+The innovation has been made possible by several key technologies:
 - Cloud computing
 - 6LoWPAN
 - Protocols for constrained networks